Three months earlier, their world had changed.

 [My] blessing will be on your food and water.
 I will take away sickness from among you, and none will miscarry or be barren in your land.
 I will give you a full life span.
 I will make all your enemies turn their backs and run.
 I will establish your borders.7

-He called his people, and taught them, to focus on treating him well and treating other people well.
-As they did so – as they trusted and obeyed him in the daily (and oh-so-crucial) stuff – he would take care of the huge, hard stuff.
+He promised: As they did so – as they learned to walk in love, even in a barren desert – he would take care of the huge, hard stuff.

 The same God still says to his people:

-When your world has changed, I am here.
+When your world has changed –

 Walk humbly with me.
-Learn from me.

-I will teach you real love.
+And also, I will guide you

 Image by Pete Linforth from Pixabay